 So why wind power?

-- Eco-friendly – wind power is a clean source of energy that doesn’t cause pollution.
+- Eco-friendly – One of the benefits of wind power is a clean source of energy that doesn’t cause pollution.
 Unlike using coal or oil, wind power doesn’t pollute the air or require any destructive chemicals.
 This helps to shift away from fossil fuels and better improve the environment.

 - Cost efficient – Wind is natural and does not cost a cent.
 Therefore, operational costs are close to zero once they start running.
 It is also a cheap form of renewable energy.